crystal-ctrl/nlp_project/Project Proposal.md

 - Publish_time: published date (yyyy-mm-dd format)
 - authors: authors of the paper
 - journal: paper journal
-- Pdf_json_files: path from the root of the current data dump version to the parses of the paper PDFs into JSON format (debating on using this for body of paper)
+- Pdf_json_files: path from the root of the current data dump version to the parses of the paper PDFs into JSON format (can be used to get body of paper, but might discard this)
-- Pmc_json_files: same as above, but corresponding to the full text XML files (debating on using this for body of paper)
+- Pmc_json_files: same as above, but corresponding to the full text XML files (can be used to get body of paper, but might discard this)
 - Url: link associated with the paper

-#### Tools:
+### Tools:

 - Start with EDA of the data
 - Do some cleaning/preprocessing (there might be paper that's in different languages since it is a global research community)
-  - NLTK, TFIDF, Tokenization, stop words removal, Stemming/Lemmetization, etc.
+  - NLTK, TFIDF, Tokenization, stop words removal, Stemming/Lemmetization, spaCy, etc.
 - Topic Modeling -
-  - Dimensionality reduction - SVD
+  - LSA, NMF
   - LDA
 - Recommendation system or Clustering

 If time allows, I'll try using Streamlit to deploy my model

-#### MVP Goal:
+### MVP Goal:

 - a topic model/ recommendation system that provide researchers publications that are relevant to their work/interests.